 What would you say if we said we could relieve your pain by helping you heal instead of just masking your symptoms?
 It may sound like fantasy, but that’s exactly how regenerative medicine treatments, like PRP, work.

-At Metro Pain and Vein Centers, our team offers the latest pain management treatments to ensure you find the relief you need so you can live your best life.
+At Metro Pain Centers, our team offers the latest pain management treatments to ensure you find the relief you need so you can live your best life.
 If you struggle with pain, here’s how PRP could help.

 PRP stands for platelet-rich plasma.
 This type of regenerative medicine relies on healing elements found in your blood — primarily your platelets and plasma — to reverse the signs of damage or disease.